inf112-v20/biblioteket/deliverables/ObligatoriskOppgave4.md

 # Task 1 - Team and Project
-- Hvordan fungerer rollene i teamet?
+## Hvordan fungerer rollene i teamet?
 Trenger dere å oppdatere hvem som er teamleader eller kundekontakt?
+We have maintained the same roles as for the previous turn in, however, we are approaching our roles with flexibility, meaning people who have a set role in one department can also provide key developments elsewhere.
+Sondre is still our teamleader, and maintaining his prior github handling.
+Marcus still takes notes at the meetings, but also has been working to implement features, in parts like rendering of robots.
+Silje is still our customer contact, while simultaneously taking on the role of somewhat of a "judge", as she has mastered the rules of the game, she is able to determine whether or not there are any rule violations happening, Silje is also responsible for multiple positive implementations on the code.
+Tor Kristian has been continuing his work on the GUI for the game, making sure that the player has all necessary information visible to them during the gameplay (e.g. damagetokens).
   - We are still using the same roles.
     - Roles are flexible, meaning people who have a set role can also take on tasks of another kind.
     - Sondre still teamleader, responsible for github too